run-ai/docs/docs/admin/runai-setup/maintenance/monitoring.md

 ## Configure Alert Destinations

 Prometheus Alert Manager provides a structured way to connect to alert-management systems.
 Configuration details are [here](https://prometheus.io/docs/alerting/latest/configuration/){target=_blank}.
-There are built-in plug-ins for popular systems such as PagerDuty and OpsGenie, including a generic webhook.
+There are built-in plugins for popular systems such as PagerDuty and OpsGenie, including a generic webhook.

 Following is an __example__ showing how to integrate Run:ai to a webhook: